kramlig/soding-test/README.md

 Kindly see the details below on how the system works.

 1. This system can genarate a task on a quick matter of time.
-Just go to http://localhost/soding/index.php/task and you will see the create form.
+Just go to home page and you will see the create form.

 2. After you filled up the required fields, click submit and click confirmation message ok.

-3. Click the left sidebar second item to view the all task list. http://localhost/soding/index.php/task/listAllTask
+3. Click the left sidebar second item to view the all task list.

 4. On the all task list page you can do edit and delete inside the table in just a click.